open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/index.md

     },
     {
         "text": "Streaming data from kafka",
-        "description": "Tutorial on how to subscribe to a Kafka topic and transform messages into Enterprise OPA's data store", "to": "using-data/querying-redis",
+        "description": "Tutorial on how to subscribe to a Kafka topic and transform messages into EOPA's data store", "to": "using-data/querying-redis",
     },
 ]}/>